MaxCDN/api-docs/README.md

 All OAuth 1.0a requests use the same basic algorithm for creating a signature base string and a signature.

 ### Request Tokens
-The first step to authenticating a user is to obtain a request token from NetDNA.
+The first step to authenticating a user is to obtain a request token from MaxCDN.

 The end point for requesting a token is https://rws.netdna.com/oauth/request_token.

 ### User Authorization
-The authorize step is where you send the user to the NetDNA RWS authorization page that will allow them to grant your application privileges to use their account with the API.
+The authorize step is where you send the user to the MaxCDN RWS authorization page that will allow them to grant your application privileges to use their account with the API.
 You will need the oauth_token from the previous step to complete this.

 The endpoint for the authorization url is https://rws.netdna.com/oauth/authorize